BzzzThe18th/HoneyLib/README.md

 I am aware the documenation is inconsistent and unprofessional, writing has always been a struggle for me.

 ## Feature requests / bug reports
-If you have any feature requests or bug reports, please contact me through discord at `Buzz Bzzz bzz BZZZ The 18th#0431` This mod was made quickly and not tested very thoroughly, if something is wrong or seems wrong, please contact me.
+If you have any feature requests or bug reports, please contact me through discord at `buzzbb` This mod was made quickly and not tested very thoroughly, if something is wrong or seems wrong, please contact me.